caigwatkin/caigwatkin.github.io/resume.md

 My time as a software engineer at Boxer began with creating our core features which were serving our first production customers within 8 months.
 I gained a range and depth of experience in all aspects of the development lifecycle and business domains thanks to our modern engineering culture and dedication to engineering excellence.
-From 2022, I was leading a team of engineers during our ambitious rebranded launch of Boxer (originally called LocalCover).
+From early in 2022, I led a team of engineers during our ambitious rebranded launch of Boxer (originally called LocalCover).
 I'm proud of the impact I had on our growth, both in the expansion of business capabilities and in the culture of the organisation.

 #### Achievements and milestones